coreyleedavis/daily-colonist-1925-hybrid-ocr/README.md

 ## Acknowledgements

-[FILL].
 Scans digitized by the University of Victoria Libraries; hosted by the Internet Archive.
 The solr-ocrhighlighting plugin is by dbmdz (Munich Digitization Centre, Bavarian State Library).